SoftUni-Internal/interactive-content/EN/02-Sets-and-Maps-Advanced/06-Homework.md

 At that point, print the corresponding legendary obtained.

-Then, print the **remaining** shards, fragments, motes, ordered by **quantity** in **descending** order, each on a new line.
+Then, print the **remaining** shards, fragments, motes, ordered by their **quantity** in **descending** order, each on a new line.

 Finally, print the collected **junk** items, in **alphabetic** order.

 ## Input

-- Each line of input is in format
+- Each line of input is in a specific format:

 `{quantity} {material} {quantity} {material} ... {quantity} {material}`

 ## Output

-- On the first line, print the obtained item in format `{Legendary item} obtained!`
+- On the first line, print the obtained item in the following format:
+`{Legendary item} obtained!`
 - On the next three lines, print the remaining key materials in descending order by quantity
-  - If two key materials have the same quantity, print them in alphabetical order
+  - if two or more key materials have the same quantity, print them in alphabetical order
 - On the final several lines, print the junk items in alphabetical order
-  - All materials are printed in the format
+  - all materials should be printed in the format
   `{material}: {quantity}`
-  - All outputs should be in **lower case**, except the first letter of the legendary
+  - all outputs should be in **lower case**, except the first letter of the legendary

 ## Constraints

-- The quantity-material pairs are between 1 and 25 per line.
+- The quantity-material pairs are between 1 and 25 per line
-- The number of lines is in the range \[1 ...
+- The number of lines is in range \[1 ...
 10\]
-- All materials are case-insensitive.
+- All materials are case-insensitive
-- Allowed working time: 0.25s
-- Allowed memory: 16 MB

 ## Examples
 | **Input** | **Output** |